Penglai-Enclave/Penglai-Enclave-sPMP/README.md

 scp -P 12055 penglai-enclave-driver root@localhost:~/
 ```

-Execute the following commands and the kernel source code will be downloaded locally,the path is `/usr/lib/modules/6.1.19-2.oe2303.riscv64`.
+Execute the following commands and the kernel source code will be downloaded locally, the path is `/usr/lib/modules/6.1.19-2.oe2303.riscv64`.

 ```
 #in VM